CMerenu/Wardrobe/README.md

 ### **Objective**

-### To track of all the items one has in their closet, to be able to imagine outfits before actually wearing it.
+### To track of all the items one has in their closet.

 ### **Flow**